trefx/5s-crate/0.4-DRAFT/index.md

 ##### Execution states

-The states of the Trusted Workflow Run Crate is indicated by the `actionStatus` of this main action being one of the following string values:
+The states of the Five Safes RO-Crate is indicated by the `actionStatus` of this main action being one of the following string values:

 * `http://schema.org/PotentialActionStatus` -– The request is queued to be executed
 * `http://schema.org/ActiveActionStatus` -– The request is currently executing